proeung/putra/_articles/drupal-9-olivero-turning-conversation-core-initiative.md

 ---
-title: 'Drupal 9 Olivero: Turning Conversation into a Core Initiative'
+title: "Drupal 9 Olivero: Turning Conversation into a Core Initiative"
-excerpt: 'How does an idea evolve from a conversation in a hotel lobby into a Drupal core release initiative?
-Follow the new Drupal 9 default theme, Olivero, from ideation through execution.'
+excerpt: "How does an idea evolve from a conversation in a hotel lobby into a Drupal core release initiative?
+Follow the new Drupal 9 default theme, Olivero, from ideation through execution."
-coverImage: '/assets/articles/drupal-9-olivero-turning-conversation-core-initiative/cover.webp'
+coverImage: "/assets/articles/drupal-9-olivero-turning-conversation-core-initiative/cover.webp"
-date: '2020-02-19T05:35:07.322Z'
+date: "2020-02-19T05:35:07.322Z"
 ogImage:
-  url: '/assets/articles/drupal-9-olivero-turning-conversation-core-initiative/cover.webp'
+  url: "/assets/articles/drupal-9-olivero-turning-conversation-core-initiative/cover.webp"
 ---